rust-lang/reference/src/attributes/codegen.md

 ## The `target_feature` attribute

 r[attributes.codegen.target_feature.intro]
 The *`target_feature` [attribute]* may be applied to a function to enable code generation of that function for specific platform architecture features.
-It uses the [MetaListNameValueStr] syntax with a single key of `enable` whose value is a string of comma-separated feature names to enable.

 > [!EXAMPLE]
 > ```rust